srijuk/Berkeley_M11_Project/README.md

 1. Task at Hand

-  Identifying the key drivers for predicting the prices of used cars and what the customers look for when buying a car and how the second-hnd dealer should stock his inventory basis these recommendations.
+  Identifying the key drivers for predicting the prices of used cars and what the customers look for when buying a car and how the second-hand dealer should stock his inventory basis these recommendations.